ftramer/Handcrafted-DP/README.md

 | 50K  | 59.2%  | 67.0% | **69.3%**
 |550K |  **75.8%** | 70.7% | 74.5% |

-Thus, with about one order of magnitude more data, private end-to-end CNNs narrowly outperform handcrafted features.

 ### Private Transfer Learning
-Our paper also contains some results for private transfer learning to CIFAR-10:
+Our paper also contains some results for private transfer learning to CIFAR-10.
-When targeting a privacy budget of `(epsilon=2, delta=1e-5)` we get:
+For a privacy budget of `(epsilon=2, delta=1e-5)` we get:

- Source Model  | Transfer Accuracy |
+ Source Model  | Transfer Accuracy on CIFAR-10 |
 | ------------- | ------------- |
 | ResNeXt-29 (CIFAR-100) | 79.6%  |
 | SIMCLR v2 (unlabelled ImageNet) | 92.4%  |